Skip to Content

 So, what now? (for me AND for the blog)

-I am currently looking for a place to rent for a year while I try to figure out if my marriage is salvageable or not.
+I am currently looking for a place to rent for a year.
 Given the current state of things, I am going to need at least that long to get clarity.

 I would imagine that some things about my new living situation will show up in blog posts…like, I might be rehabbing some old furniture in order to cheaply furnish whatever place I end up renting.